ibm-cloud-docs/vpc/vpe-cross-account.md

 {: #vpe-cross-account-creating-ui}
 {: ui}

-To create an endpoint gateway in the {{site.data.keyword.cloud_notm}} console, follow these steps:
+To create an endpoint gateway for non-IBM (third-party) services in the {{site.data.keyword.cloud_notm}} console, follow these steps:

+Currently, creating cross-account VPE gateways to IBM Cloud services is supported only from the CLI.
+{: attention}

 1. From the [{{site.data.keyword.cloud_notm}} console](/login){: external}, select the **Navigation menu** ![Navigation menu icon](../icons/icon_hamburger.svg), then click **Infrastructure** ![VPC icon](../../icons/vpc.svg) > **Network** > **Virtual private endpoint gateways**.
 The Virtual private endpoint gateways for VPC page appears.
 1. Click **Create** to go to the provisioning page.